L4rsG/F-Heat_QGIS/docs/troubleshooting.rst

 - Make your changes in a new branch.
 - Submit a pull request with a clear description of your updates.

-For major changes, please open an issue first to discuss what you would like to propose.
+For major changes or feature suggestions, please open an issue first to discuss what you would like to propose.

 Thank you for helping us make the documentation better!